Financials

 Income tax expense

-In HY2021, the Group incurred an income tax expense of S$0.5 million as compared to S$0.3 million in HY2020.
+In 2HY2025, the Group incurred lower tax expense of S$0.2 million as compared to S$0.4 million in 2HY2024 due to lower profit for the financial period.

 Profit for the period